Q: How many different kinds of course credits are there?

 Q: Will dropping a cross-campus course I'm taking at another campus affect my standing at my home campus?

-A: This depends on how many total units you’re taking that term.
+A: This depends on how many total units you’re enrolled in for the term.
 If dropping the course would bring you below the required minimum units, it may affect your financial aid eligibility.